joselom23/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 >> I installed **Python 3** for two reasons:
-<p>1- All the HacherRank pre-work is base on Python 3.</p>
+	1- All the HacherRank pre-work is base on Python 3.
-<p>2- It's the lattest version, thus I want to be familiar with the newest syntax.</p>
+	2- It's the lattest version, thus I want to be familiar with the newest syntax.

 ### Q2.
 Which Python Version Installed